 Some days you look forward to no matter what, and Wednesday was one of those.
 Erik Halverson and his dad Carl from Tomahawk, WI have been fishing with me for several years now.
 Erik and I played high school sports against each other, and our days on the water are always filled with old stories along with a few fish.
 Wish I could tell you I was on the winning end of those old battles… Carl is a Viet Nam Vet as well, and its always an honor to have those guys in the boat.
 This year we added a new Halverson to the annual trip.
 Erik’s 7 year old son Zak joined grandpa and dad for a three generation trip in the Hayward area.
 Northwest winds blew out all of the rain from yesterday, and it finally felt like fall.
 With the walleye bite being being as goofy as it’s been over the past week, we didn’t waste any time on them and went all in on smallmouth.
 The first cool north winds that move in every fall always seem to trigger a spectacular smallie bite, and today was the day.
 The Halversons put a bunch of huge fish in the net in the morning including several in the 21″ range.
 Zak was a fishing machine, and he helped dad and grandpa crank everyone of them in.
 We’ve put a lot of good fish in the net with this crew, but this was different.
 Big fish after big fish came on jigs and minnows as we drifted along rock edges in 10′ of water.
 It couldn’t have been more cool, and I’m certain we’ve ruined a the next generation of Halversons on smallmouth fishing.
 When we’d catch a 17″ fish Zak would say, “That’s a small one!”.
 I’m going to have my work cut out for me with this kid… After lunch, it was more of the same.
 I moved to a little deeper structure in 15′ – 20′ of water and found a bunch of hungry fish right away.
 We were all hooked up, and the smallmouth slam continued.
 In fact, we wore Zak right out.
 By late afternoon, he was piled up sleeping in the front of the boat.
 That’s when you know you’ve had a good day.
 Water temperatures held in the low 60’s, and I’d expect to see them drop significantly over the next few days with cool nights in the forecast.
 Fall may finally be here.
 I think?… Incredible day.
 Same place, same time next year boys.
 Keep fighting Carl!!!

-The October blitz is here.
+The October blitz is here in Northern Wisconsin.
 Time for long underwear, stocking hats, and big fish.
 We’ve got a few reports left before shutting down for the season.
 Stay tuned!